Upcoming Election Dates & Registration Deadlines

 The following types of photo ID are acceptable and may be unexpired or expired after the date of the most recent general election:

-- A Wisconsin DOT issued drivers license, even if driving privileges are revoked or suspended
+- A Wisconsin DOT issued drivers license, even if driving privileges are revoked or suspended, with or without a star in the right-hand corner

 - Military ID card issued by a US uniformed service